AstroImageJ/astroimagej/website/src/content/docs/Installation/linux.md

 ### Using AstoImageJ

-That's it\!
+That's it!
 AIJ should now start up normally for you.
 If you are new to AstroImageJ, look at the preferences menu to see what you can customize

 ![](../../../assets/docs/installation/linux/image2.png)